South Korea approves Novavax coronavirus vaccine

 The AstraZeneca-Oxford, Pfizer-BioNTech, Moderna and Johnson & Johnson coronavirus vaccines have been in use in South Korea, where 84 percent of the country’s 52 million people are fully vaccinated.
-Pfizer-BioNTech’s has been most commonly used, according to government data.
+The vaccine by U.S. firm Pfizer and German partner BioNTech has been the one most commonly used, according to government data.

-In June, Novavax announced that its vaccine was 90 percent effective at protecting people from illness.
-Last month, the company said it “showed strong immune responses against Omicron and other circulating variants.”
+In June, Novavax announced that its coronavirus vaccine was 90 percent effective at protecting people from illness.
+Last month, the biotech company said it “showed strong immune responses against Omicron and other circulating variants.”

 South Korea’s authorization of the Novavax vaccine comes after the European Medicines Agency last month recommended it for use in the European Union, the World Health Organization validated it for emergency use and India’s drug regulator granted it emergency use authorization.
 Novavax said last month it expects to submit its application for emergency use in the United States around late January.